Current Value Assessment (CVA)

 The Ontario Government implemented Current Value Assessment (CVA) in 1998 with the intent of bringing consistency in property assessments across the province.
 Previously the assessment base for many municipalities was seriously outdated and confusing and as such, resulted in unfair treatment for some taxpayers.
 All properties across Ontario are assessed at their market value on a common base year.
-Starting in 2009, property values will be based on the January 1, 2008 valuation with the assessment increases from the prior reassessment values being phased-in over the 2009 -2012 period.
+In the current (2016) reassessment cycle, the property values are based on the January 1, 2016 valuation with the assessment increases from the prior reassessment values being phased-in over the 2017-2020 period.
+Subsequent reassessments will be conducted every four years with assessment increases to be phased-in over the four year period.
 Assessed values are provided to property owners by the Municipal Property Assessment Corporation (MPAC).

 The many assessment system changes were accompanied by several changes in municipalities' ability to manage new tax policy responsibilities.
 Municipalities have the ability to set a different tax rate for each class of property.
 Municipalities are required by the provincial government to limit the tax increases due to reassessment for commercial, industrial and multi-residential properties.
 The limit is calculated based on the previous year’s annual taxes.
 In order to fund the capped tax increases, the legislation allows Council to withhold or “clawback” a portion of the tax decreases to businesses and apartments due to reassessment.

 In addition, municipalities were provided with optional tools to help mitigate tax increases among businesses.
 Municipalities are also required to provide measures of tax relief to seniors and the disabled as well as charities.